smarold/Hello_World/README.md

 My name is Sam Marold, I am a senior at the University of Iowa.
 I'm going for a double major with a B.B.A. in Accounting and a B.B.A. in Business Analytics.
+My passions include:
+1. The outdoors (hiking, skiing, rafting)
+2. Music (guitar, singing, producing)
-My passions include the outdoors, music, and just about everything involving sports!
+3. Just about everything involving sports!

 # Student Loan Problem
 ### Description